Gambian journalists startled as President Barrow rolls back press freedom | DW | 31.01.2020

-Attacks on reporters and the shutting down of two radio stations in Gambia have reminded journalists of the dark days of fomer ruler Yahya Jammeh.
+Attacks on reporters and the shutting down of two radio stations in The Gambia have reminded journalists of the dark days of Yahya Jammeh.
 Is President Adama Barrow reneging on his pledge to uphold press freedom?

-When President Adama Barrow was formally sworn in on February 18, 2017, he told the cheering crowd at the Independence Stadium near the capital Banjul: "This is a victory for democracy."

 After taking power, President Barrow embarked on several reforms which included press freedom.
 Journalists felt safe and free to practice without fear or intimidation.
-They could easily access information and conduct interviews with government officials, DW's correspondent in Gambia, Omar Wally, even carried out an exclusive interview with the president.
+They could easily access information and conduct interviews with government officials, DW's correspondent in The Gambia Omar Wally even carried out an exclusive interview with President Barrow.

-The icing on the cake came when Reporters Without Borders' 2019 World Press Freedom Index ranked Gambia 92nd out of 180 nations 30 places higher than the previous year's index.
+The icing on the cake came when the 2019 Reporters without Borders Press Freedom Index ranked The Gambia position 92 out of 180 nations.
+In the previous Index of 2018, The Gambia was ranked 122.
+In just one year, The Gambia had jumped 30 places up.

-However, on February 26, hundreds of Gambians protested Barrow's decision to stay on as president for five years instead of the three he had earlier promised.
-3 years JOTNA, as the movement is called, demanded that Barrow resign.
-Soon afterwards, though, his government banned the protest movement accusing it of subversion, violence and illegal activities.
+However, on February 26, hundreds of Gambians came out to protest Barrow's decision to stay on as president for five years instead of the three he had earlier promised.
+3 years JOTNA, as the movement is called, demanded that President Barrow resign.
+Soon after, Barrow's government banned the protest movement accusing it of subversion, violence and illegal activities.

-The events of the previous five days dashed any hope that Gambia, under President Adama Barrow, was becoming a model for the press and press freedom.
-"When the new government came to power, it promised to not just respect press freedom, but also to celebrate it,” Sheriff Bajong, president of the Gambia Press Union (GPU), told DW.
+The events of the past five days that have dashed any hope that The Gambia, under President Adama Barrow, was becoming a model for the press and press freedom.
+"When the new government came to power, it promised to not just respect press freedom, but also to celebrate it,” Sheriff Bajong, President of The Gambia's Press Union (GPU), told DW in an interview.

 "Many of us were hopeful that we were on the path to achieve that.
 But last Sunday we saw how journalists were attacked, radio stations arbitrarily shut down and illegally occupied by armed police, and journalists working there arrested," Bojang said.
 He warned that what happened "is a big step backward, for a country which came out of two decades of dictatorship characterized by systematic attacks on the press and press freedom."